 Electrical Panels and Meters

-Even on the exterior of your home or in your yard, do not pressure wash fixtures housing electricity.
-Though built to withstand a rainstorm, pressure washing can force water into cracks and crevices, leading to damage and costly repairs.
+Do not pressure wash any fixtures housing electricity, even those on the exterior of your home or in your yard.
+Though built to withstand a rainstorm, pressure washing can force water into cracks and crevice and cause damage and costly repairs.

 Never pressure wash your roof if you have asphalt shingles.
 The water pressure strips away the granules that protect your roof.
-Not to mention, using a pressure washer in a high place is dangerous.
-Once you squeeze the trigger, the powerful recoil on the spray wand can throw you off balance and off a ladder.
+Not to mention, using a pressure washer in a high place is dangerous— when you squeeze the trigger the powerful recoil on the spray wand could throw you off balance and off a ladder.

-A pressure wash damages weathered brick houses and other landscaping surfaces with mortar.
+A pressure washer will damage weathered brick houses and other landscaping surfaces with mortar.
 Any loose material, especially on older structures, will be blasted away by pressure washing on a high setting.
-Here, we’ll show you how to correctly clean hard water stains off brick.
+Instead of a pressure washer, use this method to clean hard water stains off of brick.

-This one is a no-brainer (hopefully!).
-Never pressure wash humans, pets or plants.
+This one is (hopefully) a no-brainer.
+Never pressure wash humans, pets, or plants.
 The force of water coming from a pressure washer can cause physical harm — even penetrate skin—and will most certainly destroy your plants.

 Don’t pressure wash windows!
-The high pressure can break them, causing you a major headache (and expense) to replace.
-Instead, wash your windows better with these tried-and-true tips from professionals.
+The high pressure can break them, giving you a major headache and an expensive window to replace.
+Instead, wash your windows the right way with these tried-and-true window washing tips from professionals.

-Using a high pressure wash to clean your vehicle can actually cause small dents and even chip the paint, leaving it vulnerable to rust.
+Using a high-pressure wash to clean your vehicle can cause small dents and even chip the paint, leaving it vulnerable to rust.
 If you do use a pressure washer to clean your car, always set it to a low-pressure setting.

-And never attempt to pressure wash under the hood!
-It could force water into cracks and crevices and cause serious damage.
-Home mechanics will appreciate this list of 100 car maintenance tasks you can do yourself.
+And never, ever attempt to pressure wash under the hood!
+It could force water into cracks and crevices in your vehicle’s engine and cause serious damage.

 Outdoor Light Fixtures